SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Quantifying Composite Risk

-\paragraph{Composite Risk under Model and Inherent Uncertainty.} In typical risk-sensitive RL settings, the true MDP model is unknown, as well as the MDPs are inherently stochastic.
-Thus, the total uncertainty to be considered is a composition of aleatory and epistemic uncertainties.
-In order to quantify the total uncertainty under consideration, we propose the \textit{composite risk}. \begin{definition}[Composite Risk] For two coherent risk measures $U_A$ and $U_E$, belief distribution $\beta$ on model parameters $\theta$, and a random variable $Z$, the composite risk of epistemic and aleatory uncertainties is defined as
+\textbf{Composite Risk under Model and Inherent Uncertainty.} In typical risk-sensitive RL settings, the true MDP model is both unknown and inherently stochastic.
+Thus, the overall uncertainty is a composition of aleatory and epistemic uncertainties.
+For that reason, quantify it using what we call the \textit{composite risk}. \begin{definition}[Composite Risk] For two coherent risk measures with distortion functions $U^A_{\alpha_1}$ and $U^E_{\alpha_2}$, belief distribution $\beta$ on model parameters $\theta \in \Theta$, and a random variable $Z \in \mathcal{Z}$, the composite risk of epistemic and aleatory uncertainties is defined as

-\end{definition} The composite risk is flexible to use two different risk measures for quantifying epistemic and aleatory uncertainties. \begin{lemma}[Coherence] If $U_A$ and $U_E$ are two coherent risk measures, the composite risk measure $F(U_A, U_E, \beta)$ is also coherent. \end{lemma} \paragraph{Additive Risk Measure.} If $U_E$ is the identity function, the composite risk is reduced to an additive risk measure.
+\end{definition} Here, $q_{Z|\theta}$ and $q_{\beta}$ are quantile functions of $Z$ conditioned on $\theta$ and that of $\theta$ respectively.
+For brevity, we also denote $F^C(U^A_{\alpha_1}, U^E_{\alpha_2}, \beta)$ as $\mathrm{Risk}_{\UE}\circ\mathrm{Risk}_{\UA}$ (e.g. $\mathrm{CVaR} \circ \mathrm{CVaR}$), whenever it is clear from the context. \begin{theorem}[Coherence] If $U^A_{\alpha_1}$ and $U^E_{\alpha_2}$ are distortion functions for two coherent risk measures, the composite risk measure $F^C(U^A_{\alpha_1}, U^E_{\alpha_2}, \beta)$ is also coherent. \end{theorem} The proof of Theorem~\ref{thm:coherence} is available in Appendix~\ref{sec:proof}.
+The generic nature of our composite risk definition allows us to use different risk measures compatible with epistemic and aleatory risks.
+This is demonstrated in experiments (Figure~\ref{fig:risk}) using different combinations of CVaR, Wang risk, and standard deviation for quantifying epistemic and aleatory uncertainties.
+This flexibility was absent in previous risk-sensitive RL literature~\citep{eriksson2019epistemic,depeweg2018decomposition,clements2019estimating}.

+\textbf{Comparison with Additive Risk Formulations.} \cite{clements2019estimating, depeweg2018decomposition} use a weighted sum of epistemic and aleatory variances as their risk measure.
+This formulation has mainly two problems.
+First, variance is not a coherent risk measure as it does not follow the homogeneity and subadditivity properties, as shown in~\citep{pcirillo}.
+Secondly, we show that even if we replace the variance with a coherent risk measure, the additive formulation is equivalent to considering $U^E_{\alpha}$ as an identity function.
+Thus, it is less sensitive to the effect of epistemic uncertainty than composite risk.
+More formally: